-This paper presents a reflection removal system for consumer photography that addresses the following requirements: \begin{enumerate} \item Handle typical reflections in consumer photography. \item Minimize user interactions (steps, taps, strokes). \item Allow photo capture in a typical amount of time. \item Produce results on-screen for review in about 5 seconds. \item Produce results at the input image resolution. \item Facilitate editing for error correction and aesthetics. \end{enumerate}
+This paper presents a reflection removal system for consumer photography that targets the following requirements: \begin{enumerate} \item Handle typical reflections in consumer photography. \item Minimize user interactions (steps, taps, strokes). \item Allow photo capture in a typical amount of time. \item Produce results on-screen for review in about 5 seconds. \item Produce results at the input image resolution. \item Facilitate editing for error correction and aesthetics. \end{enumerate}

-Few previous works satisfy all of these, which affect design and evaluation.
-In particular, data should represent the expected use for the system.
-To address req.~\ref{req:typical_reflections}, we accurately synthesize images that obviate the capture of ground truth images that prior systems use.
-By training on such data, we avoid using datasets that are skewed to unrealistic situations that allow ground truth capture.
+Few prior works satisfy these, which affect design and evaluation.
+In particular, data should match how the system will be used.
+For req.~\ref{req:typical_reflections}, one needs a large dataset of realistic photos.
+Prior works require ground truth photos, but capturing them restricts the dataset size and diversity.
+We synthesize realistic and diverse photos in large quantities.

-Specifically we use linear {\em scene-referred} images to simulate images with photometric and colorimetric calibration (e.g., RAW).
-Thus, if we synthetically combine a (presumed transmitted) image of a storefront with a (presumed reflected) image of sunlit buildings, the reflection will be brighter, typically bluer in white balance, but attenuated by the physically plausible reflectance of glass.
+We synthesize reflections by combining, for example, an image looking at a storefront with one of sunlit buildings presumed to be behind the photographer.
+To make the synthesis accurate, we use linear scene-referred images with known photometric and colorimetric calibration, and combine them in a physically correct way.
+For example, the reflected buildings are typically brighter and bluer than the storefront, but will be attenuated by reflection off the glass.

-To address reqs.\ \ref{req:typical_steps}--\ref{req:fast_review}, we avoid using video, frame bursts, and stereo pairs.
-Instead, we accept a single optional {\em contextual photo} to help identify what created the reflection.
-This second photo does not need to be captured simultaneously, or registered with the original photograph.
-In fact, it could be captured by turning around, pointing away from the window, and snapping the shutter again.
+To address req.\ \ref{req:typical_steps} (capture time) and \ref{req:fast_review} (processing time), we avoid asking the user to capture video, bursts of frames, or stereo photos.
+These help identify what created the reflection, but they slow down processing.
+Instead, we allow the user to capture an optional, contextual photo.
+This photo does not need to be captured simultaneously, or registered with the original photo.
+In fact, it could be captured by quickly turning around and looking away from the window.

-To address req.\ \ref{req:full_resolution}, we design a novel upsampler with a flexible output resolution; upsampling is imperative and non-trivial, but largely disregarded in the literature.
-To meet req.\ \ref{req:error_correction} we output both reflection and transmission images so users can blend them to contend with the inevitable long tail of practical failures.
+To address req.\ \ref{req:full_resolution}, we use a novel upsampler with a flexible output resolution.
+Note that upsampling is imperative and non-trivial, but mostly disregarded in the literature.
+To meet req.\ \ref{req:error_correction} we output reflection and transmission images so users can remix them to fix the long tail of practical failures.